ekohe/wulin_master/README.md

 `:fill_window`

-MDetermines the component fill the whole window or not.
+Determine the component fill the whole window or not.
 The default value is true.

 #### Grid options